 So, in short, I don’t assume people are all like me, nor should they be…in victories or defeats.
 If people respond positively to such admonitions that’s great for them to apply to themselves…but again, it’s not nice to impose on others…we do not all have the same social, intellectual, genetic, financial, emotional, psychological gifts.
 The list goes on and on.
 In addition we don’t all have the same freedom and/or the amount of responsibilities in ones life may take priority over other things we’d like to accomplish.
 For example a single mother with kids might not have the time to work on herself in the way someone else who is not raising children might have time.
 Priorities must be made.
 I’m thinking about all these very complex things that make up everyone’s life.

-There is no need to project our life experience onto others. ever.
-It is, in my mind, a form of subtle coercion.
+There is no need to project our life experience onto others.
+Ever.
+It is, in my mind, a kind of oppressive force.
+Especially when it’s coming from multiple sources which is often the case when it comes from societal wide misunderstandings.
 We’re all unique, have different strengths and weaknesses and live with different limitations and therefore we all have different paths.

 There are better ways to empower people than comparing themselves with us or others.
 And in my mind, too, it begins with being okay with who we are right here and now and thus move forward in good faith that we can grow and mature and thus also change in the natural course of time without force.
 At this point I don’t so much plan my growth but instead watch it unfold.
 Life is an adventure in this way.